redFrik/udk14-Clicks_and_Cuts/udk151112/README.md

 1. open audacity and record something like your voice singing aaaaa...

-2. cut away the beginning and end so that itis more or less a stable sound.
+2. cut away the beginning and the end so that you have a more or less stable sound.

 ![clickless_endless_00.png](clickless_endless_00.png?raw=true "clickless_endless_00.png")